zhouyl/flowblade/docs/components/data-display/card.md

 # Card

 Card component for grouping and displaying related content in a contained format.
+Card provides a flexible way to organize content with support for headers, bodies, and footers.

 ## Basic Usage